PhoenicianAnarchist/ukgeme_2024/readme.md

 The sorting order can be specified with the `-s` option.
 The choices for this option are `party`, `seats`.
 The sorting direction can be reversed with the `-r` flag.

+### Splitting the Voter Base

+One of the reasons that I chose to write these scripts is to examine the idea of the "right wing" being split between `Conservative` and `Reform UK` being the cause of `Labour`'s "victory".

+Due to how the voting system works, this is not as simple as adding the number of each seats for each party.

+The `--groups` option can be given an arbitrary number of groupings in the format of `<Party1>,<Party2>,<NewName>`, (e.g. `Conservative,Reform UK,REFCON`) to automatically merge the vote count of the two parties in each constituency.

+Data from a single constituency can be shown with the `--constituency` option.

 ---

 Inspired by an old [CGP Grey video][].